Do you buy stuff online?

 You can go to their website at www.shopback.my and register with them.

 If you use my link here to register, you’ll get RM5 to kickstart your cashback journey 🙂

 So make sure to install the app on your phone too because sometimes ShopBack says that cashback is only granted if you make the purchases on their app:

 There you go, a comprehensive review of the ShopBack app and website to earn cashback from your online purchases.

-So make sure you check ShopBack website and app before you make any online purchases or you might lose out on money!
+So make sure you check the ShopBack website and app before you make any online purchases, or you might lose out on money!

 Feel free to share this with your friends and family.

 If you’ve found a different way to earn cashback, do let me know in the comments.